nationalarchives/ds-caselaw-public-ui/README.md

 Once this is up you can create and restore the database from an s3 bucket containing test Judgments data:

 1. First, navigate to http://localhost:8001/, which will ask for basic auth.
 Username and password are both `admin`.
 2. Then add AWS credentials to MarkLogic (under Security > Credentials), so it can pull the backup from a shared S3 bucket.
    The credentials (AWS access ID & secret key) should be for your `dxwbilling` account.
 You will need to create them in AWS if you haven't already.
-2. Then create a database named `Judgments`in the Marklogic interface.
+3. Then create a database named `Judgments`in the Marklogic interface.
+4. After creating the database, attach a `Forest` named `Judgments1`.
+The interface should tell you that the database does not have any Forests attached.
+To create this Forest click on the link provided within the interface, or click in the Forest folder and follow the instructions.
-3. In the Backup/Restore tab in Marklogic for your new Judgments database, initiate a restore, using the following as the `"directory": s3://tna-judgments-marklogic-backup/`
+5. In the Backup/Restore tab in Marklogic for your new Judgments database, initiate a restore, using the following as the `"directory": s3://tna-judgments-marklogic-backup/`

 Assuming you have entered the S3 credentials correctly, this will kick off a restore from s3.
 Once you have the data locally, you can then back it up locally using the path `/var/opt/backup` in the management console.
 It will be backed up to your local machine in `docker/db/backup`

+### Marklogic URL Guide

+- http://localhost:8000/ this is the query interface where you can browse documents in the `Judgments` database.
+- http://localhost:8001/ this is the management console where you can administer your database.
+- http://localhost:8002/ this is the monitoring dashboard.
+- http://localhost:8011/ this is the application server for the Marklogic REST interface All four URLs use basic auth, username and passward are both `admin`.

 ## Scripts